Last updated: September 25, 2023

 If the STATES Act passes, will the DOT have to take marijuana off their drug test?

-It currently looks like that would be the case, however, those that oppose the bill are calling for carve-outs to be implemented if the bill passes into law.
+It currently looks like that would be the case, however, those who oppose the bill are calling for carve-outs to be implemented if the bill passes into law.
 Marijuana impairment is considered a safety hazard in many workplaces.

 I’m an owner-operator.
 Do I have to query myself in the Clearinghouse database?